ConduitIO/conduit-connector-stripe/README.md

 All the following data are taken by the [ending_before](#ending_before) script.

 ### Position
-Position has the following fields:
+Position has the following:

+[comment]: <> (maha: maybe show an example of a position and how it's split into these)
 | name            | type    | description                            |
 |-----------------|---------|----------------------------------------|
 | `IteratorType`  | string  | `s` - Snapshot (by default), `c` - CDC |